Make Natural Medicine’s “Polysporin”

-Once the jar is opened, use within 3 months.
-The salve will last longer, if you avoid contamination with bacteria by removing small amounts of the salve with a cotton swab rather than using your fingers.
+Once the jar is opened, use it within 3 months.
+The salve will last longer if you avoid contamination with bacteria by removing small amounts of the salve with a cotton swab rather than using your fingers.

 Yield: 10 oz. of first aid salve — about 5 — 2 oz. jars.